lustre-labs/dev-tools/pages/toml-reference.md

   object in the array can either represent an external stylesheet with an `href` attribute or an inline stylesheet with a `content` attribute.

-  Lustre will always generate the link tag for the the built Tailwind CSS bundle after any stylesheets specified here.
+  Lustre will always generate the link tag for any built Tailwind CSS styles after any stylesheets specified here.

   Default: `[]`.